-I maintain a project-based studio practice that includes painting, photography, video, sculpture and installation.
 I think of my art as a form of visual anthropology that traverses scientific research, documentary practices, cultural history and personal journal.

 Many of my art projects develop through self-prescribed sets of actions.
 These actions become integrated into my life as rituals.
 It is a way to contemplate and quantify the world around me.
 For example, some recent projects involved filming the exact same location once a week for a year as a way to witness and document the transformations in the landscape caused by the Earth’s planetary movements through space.